SAP-archive/teched2020-INT166/exercises/ex2/README.md

 ## Exercise 2.2 - Upload documents for Extraction using UI Application

 Following step will guide you on how to use Document Information Extraction Service UI to extract information from Invoices and Payment Advices.
+Please make sure you have downloaded the documents in [data](/data) folder

-1. In the top right, click + (Upload a new document).
+1. In the top right, click + (Upload a new document) and choose all the pdf documents in [data/invoice](date/Invoice) folder
    <br>![](/exercises/ex2/images/02_02_1.png)

 2. In the Select Document screen, drop Invoice files directly or click + to upload one or more document files.